dymarjaya/pc-mobile-auth-sample/README.md

 >The sample code on the mobile application side (android-app) is slighty modified from [https://github.com/airome-tech/pc-mobile-auth-sample/tree/master/android-app](https://github.com/airome-tech/pc-mobile-auth-sample/tree/master/android-app).
 Adjustments and changes were made to make the android-app able to communicate with the web-app

->This sample code also adds a feature to record logs of the PC Server Events Post parameters.
-Information from the Events Post can be used for business needs such as business analytics or for security purposes such as a Fraud Detection System (FDS).
+>This sample code also adds feature to record logs of the PC Server Events Post parameters.
+To use this feature, you should configure the events post url in change system settings PC Server (see [docs here](https://repo.payconfirm.org/server/doc/v5/rest-api/#change-system-settings)).
+In this sample code, the parameter is `<your server address>/fds`.
+Information from the PC Server Events Post can be used for business needs such as business analytics or for security purposes such as a Fraud Detection System (FDS).
 In this sample code will be saved in a file called `fds.log`

 ### Swagger documentation
-For web-app documentation:
+For simple web-app documentation:
 `http://localhost:8080/swagger-ui.html#`

-### H2 Database Console
+### H2 Database Admin
-Accessing the H2 database:
+For accessing the H2 database admin:
 `http://localhost:8080/h2-console`